17 Foods That Prevent Breast Cancer

 About 1 in 8 women in the United States will develop breast cancer by the age of 95.
 Genetics play a strong role in some cases, but lifestyle and dietary factors may also play a role in many cases.
-Here are 17 foods that may help prevent breast cancer or, once the cancer has developed, prevent it from spreading.
+Here are 17 foods that prevent breast cancer or, once the cancer has developed, prevent it from spreading.

 In one study of mice, researchers found that turmeric helped to prevent breast cancer from spreading to the lungs.